IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 If an error occurred, the return code contains the detailed error reason.
 The macro `znsq_err` can be used to mask the error reason in bytes
 2 and 3 of the return code.

-Example of positioning to document from a EzNoSQL database:
+Example of positioning to document from an EzNoSQL database:
 ```
      char keyname[] = {0x22, 0x5f, 0x69, 0x64, 0x22, 0x00};                 //  "_id" in utf-8  225F696422
      char key_value[] = {0x22, 0x30, 0x31, 0x22, 0x00};                     //  "01"